arnhazra/lenstack/README.md

 ### Introduction

-Lenstack is not just a standalone application; it serves as a comprehensive platform hosting multiple Software-as-a-Service (SaaS) applications.
-In technical terms, Lenstack can be considered a Platform-as-a-Service (PaaS).
-All the apps are in different databases in different regions coupled together under this platform.
-Let"s explore the various applications hosted within Lenstack:
+Lenstack is a comprehensive Software-as-a-Service (SaaS) application.
+In technical terms.
+Let"s explore the various applications hosted within Lenstack

 #### Airlake
 An open-source application designed for effortless discovery, subscription, and utilization of third-party cloud data.

-#### Evolake
-An open-source application that harnesses the capabilities of the OpenAI GPT-4 Davinci model to generate complex and efficient database queries.

 #### Snowlake
 An open-source prototype management application that that efficiently organizes and manages prototypes and uses Ethereum Blockchain to store prototypes.